-What is Cost Overrun in Construction?
+What is Cost Overrun in Construction Projects?

 A cost overrun occurs when actual project expenses exceed the planned budget.
 In construction, this typically means spending more on materials, labor, or equipment than initially estimated.
 This scenario is common across industries, particularly in construction, manufacturing, and software development, where multiple variables can impact initial cost estimates.